koontz/Alvin-Koontz---ECE-497/hw03/readMe.txt

 setTMP.sh is a shell file that sets the alert tempeture of each

 tmp101Reader.py is the program that waits for the alert pin before it reads the tempature sensors

+For the second part of the homework
+Etch-a-sketch.py is a python implemention of of the program Press enter will quit the program, the button used are "P9_11","P9_12","P9_15","P9_21","P9_17" it uses the same i2c network as the first part of the homework It as you move over squares they turn green, going over the same squares turns it orange